- Sleep Products

 While difficulties with obtaining robust samples and studies persist, researchers have reached some conclusions, some of them contested and tentative, regarding cannabis and sleep.
 Here are the most important ones:

 The risk of mortality that weed causes is extremely low.
 The findings were published in a 2015 issue of the journal Scientific Reports, which is a subsidiary of Nature.

 The American Cancer Society cautions that along with THC and other cannabinoids, smoked marijuana delivers “harmful substances to users and those close by, including many of the same substances found in tobacco smoke.”
 The American Lung Association notes that marijuana smokers “tend to inhale more deeply and hold their breath longer than cigarette smokers, which leads to greater exposure per breath to tar.”

 A review of clinical trial data of the cannabis-based medicines containing primarily THC, CBD, and a 1:1 combination of the two published in the journal Chemistry & Biodiversity noted “a mild activating effect of CBD, and slight residual sedation with TCH-predominant extracts.”
-Authors remarked that most of the 2000 subjects that took cannabis extracts in clinical trials demonstrated “marked improvement in subjective sleep parameters.”In a Canadian study of 104 HIV-positive adults, two thirds endorsed the use of weed for sleep, among other benefits.
+Authors remarked that most of the 2000 subjects that took cannabis extracts in clinical trials demonstrated “marked improvement in subjective sleep parameters.”In a Canadian study of 104 HIV-positive adults, two thirds endorsed the use of marijuana for sleep, among other benefits.

 “Study participants who didn’t smoke every day usually smoked in the evening,” said one of the lead researchers.
 “But once you’re smoking multiple times a day, there’s a greater chance that you’ll report disturbed sleep.
-Only by stopping marijuana completely, and waiting some time without using at all, will a person be able to determine how marijuana was affecting, or not affecting, his or her sleep.”
+Only by stopping marijuana completely, and waiting for some time without using at all, will a person be able to determine how marijuana was affecting, or not affecting, his or her sleep.”

-In the June 2002 issue of the journal Sleep from the American Academy of Sleep Medicine, researchers at the University of Illinois at Chicago Department of Medicine noted “potent suppression” of sleep-related apnea in rats administered either exogenous or endogenous cannabinoids.
+In the June 2002 issue of the journal Sleep, researchers at the University of Illinois at Chicago Department of Medicine noted “potent suppression” of sleep-related apnea in rats that were given either exogenous or endogenous cannabinoids.
 More recent studies confirmed this effect in rats and in human adults.

 Because children’s and teenagers’ brains are still forming and are thus susceptible to lasting damage, researchers caution that the detrimental effects of steady marijuana use are greater in the non-adult age group, and tend to outweigh the benefits.